Scholarships

 View Form

 KDP is honored to serve as the endowment manager for the legacy of the Louise M. Berman Fellows Fund.
 Dr. Berman was a longtime member of KDP and an honored Laureate.
-Available to one graduate student at the master’s or doctoral level.
+Available to two graduate students at the master’s or doctoral level.
 Unlike the other scholarships, this award does not require KDP membership.

 Award